Watching a Lot of Traumatic News Jacks PTSD Risk

 It may be possible to suffer from post-traumatic stress disorder without actually being present for a traumatic event, researchers say: Watching a lot of media coverage may heighten the risk of the disorder.
 Researchers surveyed 4,675 Americans two to four weeks after the Boston Marathon attack.
 About 4.5% of those polled had symptoms of "high acute stress," the Los Angeles Times reports.
 The best predictor of such symptoms: having watched media coverage of the bombings for six or more hours a day.

 Having direct exposure to the attacks was also a good predictor, with "direct exposure" being defined as having been at the scene or close to someone who was.
 Direct exposure to the 9/11 attacks or Sandy Hook shootings also boosted the likelihood of symptoms.
 But media exposure remained a more powerful predictor.
 A direct cause-and-effect relationship isn't clear, the Times notes, but researchers suggest that watching a lot of coverage may be a problem for people predisposed to PTSD.
 "People who are most distressed in the aftermath of such an event are probably more likely to engage media coverage as a way of coping," the scientists note.
 "Repeated media-based re-exposures may contribute to a self-perpetuating cycle of distress."
-(Read more discoveries stories.)
+(More discoveries stories.)

 Get the news faster.